 You have a job and a steady source of income.
 You’re more likely to be approved for better terms if you can show that you have a steady stream of money coming in to meet your minimum payments.

 You can, but it might not be the best idea.
 When you refinance your government loans with a private lender, you give up several key benefits that include tax deductions, flexible terms, term extensions and income-driven repayment plans.

-Government loans also generally come with some of the lowest interest rates out there – and you may have the choice between a fixed rate or a floating (variable) rate.
+Government loans also generally come with some of the lowest interest rates out there for student financing.
 Chances are, you might not be able to find a better deal with refinancing.

 What happens after you take out your student loan depends on the type of student loan you have.

 Your loan will be deposited into your bank account and must be used to pay for your tuition and fees.

 With a government loan, you’ll be required to start paying it back six months after you graduate or leave post-secondary education.
 If you leave school for more than six months or transfer to part-time studies, you’ll also have to start repaying your loan.